secureCodeBox/documentation/docs/user-guide/scanning-networks.md

 Nice, our scan was triggered as expected!

-Final hint: If you want to **create a cascading rule yourself**, you must also apply it via:
+Final hint: If you want to **create a cascading rule yourself**, you can create them like any resource in Kubernetes via:

 ```bash
 kubectl apply -f cascadingRule.yaml